-Cocoa transcends mere confectionery to become a sensory journey, linking tropical plantations to the refined atmosphere of pastry kitchens through complex fermentation and meticulous roasting processes.
+Cocoa transcends mere confectionery to become a sensory journey, linking sustainable plantations to the refined atmosphere of pastry kitchens through complex fermentation and meticulous roasting processes.

 The infinite depth of artisanal chocolate